core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

    This prevents an attacker that guessed a valid authentication tag for a given Request-Hash value to poison caches with incorrect responses.

-* The server MUST verify that the unprotected request is safe to be processed in the REST sense, i.e. that it has no side effects.
+* The server MUST verify that the unprotected request is safe to be processed in the REST sense, i.e., that it has no side effects.
 If verification fails, the server MUST discard the message and SHOULD reply with a protected 4.01 (Unauthorized) error response.

   Note that some CoAP implementations may not be able to prevent that an application produces side effects from a safe request.
 This may incur checking whether the particular resource handler is explicitly marked as eligible for processing deterministic requests.
 An implementation may also have a configured list of requests that are known to be side effect free, or even a pre-built list of valid hashes for all sensible requests for them, and reject any other request.